vlandham/captain_z/out/captain_z.md

 #

-Less then five minutes later, Captain Z and the three children were out of the house and down the block at the end of the alley.
+Less then five minutes later, Captain Z and the three children were out of the house and down the block.

 They went slow, peeking around corners and crouching as they passed the homes and shops on the way down the long hill toward the port.
 The piers were situated near the center of town.
 There would be plenty of places to hide as they went, as long as they were careful.

 Closer to the water, they started catching glimpses of groups of pirates heading this way and that.
-They all looked to be on a mission and not one was looking about to see Captain Z or her soon-to-be shipmates.
+They all looked to be on a mission and not one of them was looking about to see Captain Z or her soon-to-be shipmates.

-Once they made it to the center of town, they crept down toward the far end of the piers where Wind Drinker was docked.
+Once they made it to the center of town, they crept down toward the far end of the pier where Wind Drinker was docked.
 They kept behind buildings and dry docked ships, so the pirates wouldn't see them coming.

-As they moved through the buildings, they saw glimpses of the boats docked along the piers.
+As they moved through the buildings, they saw glimpses of the boats docked along the pier.
 Pirates were surrounding some of the larger ships.
 Captain Z couldn't tell what those pirates were up to, but she knew it couldn't be something good.

 Finally, they made it to the far end of the harbor.
 They were hidden behind a boat house in front of the docks.
 The sky was getting lighter.
 The captain was surprised that the pirates hadn't started their attack yet. _They must be waiting for some sort of signal,_ she thought.